nortikin/sverchok/docs/solids.rst

 **Installation**

-A python 3.7 FreeCAD is needed. a windows version can be found here https://github.com/sgrogan/FreeCAD/releases/tag/PY3.7-win
+A python 3.7 FreeCAD is needed.
+A Windows version can be found here https://github.com/sgrogan/FreeCAD/releases/tag/PY3.7-win A Linux version reachable with $sudo apt install libfreecad-python3-0.18

 Then the path to the FreeCAD "bin" folder has to be placed in the Sverchok Preferences ->Extra-Nodes ->FreeCad-> TextField and click on Set Path.
 Then re-start Blender and it should be working.
+For Windows it can be as D:\programs\conda-0.18.3\bin For Linux it can be as /usr/lib/freecad-python3/lib/

 If you change the folder, copy the new path and click  "Reset Path".